K$_2$CoS$_2$: A new two-dimensional in-plane antiferromagnetic insulator: Monolayer

-To unveil the magnetic ground state, we compute the energies of monolayer K$_2$CoS$_2$ with the magnetic moments oriented along different directions.
-The results are presented in Sec.
-S2 of the Supplemental Material (SM) \footnote{See Supplemental material for details of (i) estimation of the onsite Hubbard parameter, (ii) energies of different magnetic configurations and (iii) calculation of the exchange and anisotropy parameter.}.
-Remarkably, the magnetic ground state of monolayer stays similar to bulk K$_2$CoS$_2$ with AFM ordering of Co magnetic moments which are oriented along the direction of the Co chains.
-The robustness of these results was further checked by calculating the ground state energy with the on-site Coulomb potential $U$.
-We find that over a large range of $U$ values [see Fig.~\ref{fig3}(c)] the AFM magnetic state remains preserved, indicating the robustness of our results.
+In order to gain further insight into the nature of the magnetic ground state, we have computed energies of K$_2$CoS$_2$ monolayer where the magnetic moments are constrained to be oriented along different directions, see Appendices \ref{hubbard} and \ref{energy} for details.
+Interestingly, the magnetic ground state of the monolayer is the same as that of bulk K$_2$CoS$_2$ where Co magnetic moments are ordered anti-ferromagnetically along the Co chains.
+The robustness of these results was further checked by calculating the ground state energy with an on-site Coulomb potential $U$ added on the Co atoms.
+The AFM state with moment along $y$ direction was found to be preserved over a large range of $U$ values, see Fig.~\ref{fig3}(c).

-The AFM band structure of monolayer is shown in Fig.~\ref{fig3}(a).
-It reveals an insulating electronic state with a relatively large bandgap of $\sim$2.40 eV which shows that monolayer K$_2$CoS$_2$ is an AFM insulator.
-Similar to the bulk band structure, the bandwidths of several bands are small, resulting in a relatively large DOS and VHSs.
-However, unlike the nonmagnetic case, these VHSs lie away from the Fermi level owing to the large bandgap and magnetic ordering.
-The total DOS near the Fermi energy is composed of both the Co-$d$ and S-$p$ orbitals as shown in the local DOS plot in Fig.~\ref{fig3}(a).
-We find the magnetic moment per Co atom is 2.5$\mu_B$ which is similar to the bulk magnetic moments of Co atoms.

-We present the calculated band structure of the FM state in Fig.~\ref{fig3}(b).
-The spin-up and spin-down states are now separated in energy due to the FM ordering.
-However, the system preserves the insulating state with a relatively small bandgap of $\sim 1.77$ eV compared to the AFM state.
-The spin-splitting of the up and down spin channel is further evident in the PDOS plot in Fig.~\ref{fig3}(b).

-To explore the magnetic properties of monolayer K$_2$CoS$_2$, we calculated the MAE.
-In this connection, we construct a minimal spin-interaction Hamiltonian for monolayer K$_2$CoS$_2$.
-Our analysis indicates that the MAE is predominantly dictated by a quadratic spin Hamiltonian with nearest-neighbor interactions.
-The minimal quadratic spin Hamiltonian that captures the ground state is

-Here, $S$ is the spin (magnetic moment = 2.5 $\mu_B$) operator, $i$ denotes the Co sites, and the summation $\langle ij \rangle$ runs over the nearest-neighbor Co ions.
-Additionally, $J^a$ with $a =\{x,y,z\}$ denotes the anisotropic spin-exchange interaction energy, and $D$ is the onsite magnetic anisotropy parameter.
-To obtain these parameters, we explicitly calculate the energies of K$_2$CoS$_2$ in the nonmagnetic as well as different magnetic configurations where the magnetic moments are considered along the $x$, $y$, or $z$ directions.
-The value of $J^a$ and $D$ is then obtained from the energy differences of various magnetic configurations in the FM and AFM states; see Sec~S3. of the SM\cite{Note1} for details.